BadMonkeysTeam/Dynanimator/README.md

 - Design Options [planned]
 - Combinations of the above [partially done]
 - ...
+The results could be exported in a number of formats:
+- Images [done]
+- Revit models [planned]
+- SAT files [planned]
+- ...
+We are also thinking about connecting Dynanimator with other functionalities like cloud rendering etc.

 ##Installation
 This package is available through Dynamo's package manager, so installation is quite simple - just use Dynamo's built-in package manager and search for ```Dynanimator```.